Fire Department

 LOW - NO DAYTIME BURNING ALLOWED

-Open burning and incinerators allowed to start at 6:00 p.m. and be completely out by 8:00 a.m.
-Campfires are allowed.
+Open air burning and incinerators, including burn barrels with a 3/8" mesh lid are allowed starting at 6:00 p.m. and completely out by 10:00 a.m.

 MODERATE - NO DAYTIME BURNING ALLOWED

-Open burning and incinerators allowed to start at 6:00 p.m. and be completely out by 8:00 a.m.
-Campfires are allowed.
+Open air burning and incinerators, including burn barrels with a 3/8" mesh lid are allowed starting at 6:00 p.m. and completely out by 10:00 a.m.

 HIGH - NO DAYTIME BURNING ALLOWED

-Campfires for cooking and warmth ONLY are allowed.
+Only enclosed campfires for cooking and warmth are allowed.

 🔥 Fire Safety: Be Prepared, Stay Safe